 Early morning boat ride on the Ganges past the ghats to see pilgrims gathering on the steps that lead down to the river to bathe in the misty dawn light.
 Return to the hotel for breakfast and a morning at leisure.

 Boat ride to Gai Ghat which is decorated with a huge statue of a cow symbolising Mother Earth and used to be the marker of the southern-most limit of the city.
 Walk back to the hotel along the ghats and through the backstreets, stopping to see temples, mosques, and the ancient Jantar Mantar observatory built by Maharaja Jai Singh in 1737.
 Try a fruit flavoured lassi at one of the lassi shops for which Varanasi has become known.
-Dinner on the hotel’s roof terrace.
+Dinner on the roof terrace of the Brij Rama Palace Hotel.

-Lunch at a local restaurant.
-Transfer to Khajuraho airport for a flight to Delhi.
+Lunch under own arrangements.
+Transfer to Varanasi airport for a flight to Delhi.
 On arrival, transfer to the Trident Gurgaon Hotel, where one night is spent.
 Conveniently located for the airport, the Trident hotel offers a tranquil setting with 7 acres of stunning landscaped gardens, walkways, courtyards, pools and fountains.
-Farewell dinner at the hotel by the pool.
+Farewell al fresco dinner at the hotel.

 Morning at leisure with lunch under own arrangements.

 Transfer to Delhi International Airport.
-Suggested flight (not included in the cost of the tour) Jet Airways flight 9W 122 departing Delhi at 13.10 hrs arriving at London Heathrow at 17.40 hrs.
+Suggested flight (not included in the cost of the tour) British Airways flight BA 256 departing Delhi at 11.05 hrs arriving at London Heathrow at 15.20 hrs.

 It was an extraordinary, wonderful and memorable holiday.
 Thank you to everyone.- EE, Kenya & Zanzibar